rishavmishra1400/Ethereum-Confirmation-Time-Prediction/README.md

 transaction to the network.
 ## Components Of Transaction

 - Transaction value
 Amount of Ether to be transferred
-- Burnt value
 - Basefees
+The Base Fee is determined by the Ethereum network depends upon number of miners seeking to validate transactions
 - Maxfees per gas
+The Max Fee is the absolute maximum amount you are willing to pay per unit of gas to get your transaction confirmed
 - Miners Tip
+The part of transaction fees directly sent to miner, miner sort the transaction in order of tip
 - Transaction fees
+The fees user should pay to get the transaction confirmed
 - Gasusage
 Amount of gas that was used to execute a transaction.